-Starting in 2016, we support using Docker for local development, and we are transitioning to Docker for integration testing and deployment as well.
+Kuma uses Docker for local development and integration testing, and we are transitioning to Docker containers for deployment as well.

 To confirm that Docker is installed correctly, run: